 Kiawah Island is a barrier island located in Charleston County.
-The name Kiawah, pronounced “KEE-uh-wah” (or sometimes “KEE-wah” by old-timers), comes from the Kiawah Indians who originally lived here.
+The name Kiawah, pronounced “KEE-uh-wah” (and sometimes “KEE-wah” by locals), comes from the Kiawah Indians who originally lived here.
 They were a subtribe of the Cusabos, a now extinct tribe that once inhabited a large stretch of South Carolina’s coast.
 The chief – or Cassique – of Kiawah was responsible for leading the first English settlers to Albemarle Point (now called Charles Towne Landing), where the immigrants founded their first settlement in 1670.

 Today Kiawah Island is a private residential, vacation, and golf resort with 1,700 full-time residents and up to 10,000 visitors per day during the spring-summer tourist season.
 A gatehouse bars entry to anyone without a pass, making it difficult for most people to access the interior of the island.
 Fortunately all beaches in South Carolina are public up to the high-water mark, so the island can be reached by boat.
 In addition, Charleston County Parks and Recreation Commission operates Beachwalker Park, a public facility which offers a small parking lot, showers, and a boardwalk leading to the shore.
-(It is our understanding that pedestrians and bicyclists are legally able to proceed through the gatehouse and enjoy Kiawah’s paved nature paths.)

 Despite its population, Kiawah’s ten miles of open beach and well-developed sand dunes remain a safe haven for wildlife, including South Carolina’s state reptile, the loggerhead sea turtle.
 The western-most tip of Kiawah, called Captain Sam’s Spit, is one of the rare sites where people can reliably witness dolphins as they strand-feed (see below).